 Running is not the only way

 If you want to incorporate fitness into your trip, running is a great way, but it’s not the only way.
 There are plenty of opportunities to combine exercise and sightseeing—bike tours, hiking, kayaking—you really don’t have to limit yourself to sneaker power.
 If yours is a city destination, bike tours are an especially great way of seeing as much of the city as possible.
 If the thought of an organized bike tour leaves you cold, more and more towns and cities (over 500 and counting—Wikipedia has a complete list) have bike sharing schemes where you can rent out bikes at low cost, and can return them to anywhere else in the city where there’s a bike docking station.
-(If a more active type of trip sounds like your sort of thing, be sure to check out our Pathfinder Tours).

 Finally, be safe out there